apache/mxnet/example/image-classification/README.md

 <img src="https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/image/speedup-p2.png" width="600"/>

 ### Convergence

 We show the convergence of training ResNet-152 on Imagenet 1K.
 The single machine with 8 GPUs results are from [Wei Wu](https://github.com/tornadomeet/ResNet/tree/master/log).
 We then trained the model using 10 machines, each machine has 8 GPUs, with the same hyper-parameters, except for we changed the total batch size from 8\*32 to 80\*32 and the initial learning rate to 0.5 instead of 0.1.
-The validationn accuracy versus data epoch is shown as following.
+The validation accuracy versus data epoch is shown as following.
 Both models have almost identical convergence rate.

 <img src="https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/image/dist_converge.png" width="600"/>